jackouni/LS_RB101/lesson_2/20_Pass-by-Reference-🆚-Pass-by-Value.md

   <br>

   #### Mutable:
-  > Mutable objects are values that when created or reassigned will create new spots in memory.
-They don't come built into Ruby, your system decides as the program executes, where these newly made values are going to be placed in memory.
-This is the behaviour we've witnessed in our first exmaples.
+  > Mutable objects are objects whose values can be modified and manipulated without creating a copy with a new address in memory.
+When modified, you aren't creating a copy of the object in another address in memory, you're directly modifying the
+  > object in memory.

   <br>

   #### Immutable:
-  > Immutable objects are values in memory that have fixed spots in memory.
-This means they always hold the same addresses and object ID's in memory.
-They are sort of "built-into" your program, decided as to where they will permanently reside in memory.
-Hence, in our last example where the immutable value of `10` will always maintain the same object ID. </br>
-  _`10` happens to be an object ID of `21` (at least in my irb it is)._
+  > Immutable objects are objects with fixed spots in memory that cannot be modified or changed.
+In Ruby, if you try to perform
+  > reassignment or modification on an immutable object, you're just referencing another spot in memory with a different object.

   <br>

   When we do assignment to an immutable value we are NOT creating a new space in memory with that value, we are pointing to a designated space in memory for that value.
+In Ruby, the number `1` is just 1.
+You can't change or modify that.

   <br>

-  **Immutable objects in Ruby:**
+  **Immutable Data Types in Ruby:**
   -  Booleans
   - `nil`
   - Floats